 But all of this adherence to ritual left me unfulfilled.

-After college, I spent a year of study in Italy working toward my Master of Arts degree in Italian Language and Literature.
-While in Italy, much of my study involved reading existential literature, a literature based on a philosophy that there is no God.
+During college and graduate school, I was a language and literature major.
+Much of my study involved reading existential literature, a literature prevalent at the time that was based on a philosophy that there is no God.
 Reading this literature planted doubts in my mind about the existence of God and what I had believed all of my life.
-When I returned from Italy, I had many questions about my faith.
-Nevertheless, I resumed attendance at the Catholic Church.
+I began to have many questions about my faith.
+Nevertheless, I continued attendance at the Catholic Church.

-Shortly after my return from Italy, I landed my first job teaching French at a high school in New Jersey.
+After earning my Master’s degree, I landed my first job teaching French at a high school in New Jersey.
 Together with a fellow teacher, I rented an apartment to share expenses.
 My roommate was a Christian.

 One day, she invited me to attend a gathering of young people with her at the University of Pennsylvania.
 Since I had nothing better to do that weekend, I agreed to go.
 Little did I know that we would be attending a meeting of Campus Crusade for Christ.

 Upon entering the large room filled with the chatter of dozens of young people, I was approached by a young woman named Margo.
 Her face radiated with joy and love.
-She introduced herself and said, “Have you been born again?”
+She introduced herself and, during our conversation, she asked, “Have you been born again?”

 My body stiffened.
 Her question was not “Catholic,” and I had been taught as a Catholic to stay away from anything that was not Catholic, particularly Protestantism.
 I had been taught that only Catholics would go to Heaven.